phyletica/ecoevolity/docs/yaml-config.rst

 the mean of the exponential prior is 1/rate = 1/100.0 = 0.01).
 A gamma or uniform distribution can also be used.

-If the mutation rate of one or more comparison is set to 1.0, then units of time are expected number of substitutions per site.
+If the mutation rate of one or more comparison is set to 1.0, then time is in units of expected number of substitutions per site, *relative* to the comparsion(s) with a mutation rate set to 1.0.
 If actual mutation rates are specified for your comparisons, then the units of time will be in whatever unit the rates are in.
 For example, if you give mutation rates in substitutions per site per million